 After two years in Papeete, Gauguin’s resources dwindled and he found himself forced to return to Paris to put his talent to use.
 Unfortunately, the two years of artistic growth in Tahiti did not pay off and his work was rejected.
 Gauguin then received an inheritance from his uncle and moved to Paris with his new mistress, Annah the Javanese.
 They both went to recover some paintings pledged as security to Gauguin’s former landlady, but he was unsuccessful in retrieving them and became involved in a fight.
 Upon his return after two months in hospital (as well as morphine and alcohol consumption), Gauguin discovered that his studio had been raided.
 His mistress Annah the Javanese had taken everything.

 As was often the case at the time, Paul Gauguin had very young mistresses.
 In Tahiti, he had relationships mainly with four young girls: Tehura, aged 13, but also Titi as well as Pahura and Vaeoho, who were 14 years old.
 Today, he is strongly criticised for the lack of consistency between his words and his actions.

-He produced one last work about his life before attempting suicide
+10. He produced one last autobiographical work before attempting suicide

 His painting Where Do We Come From?
 What Are We?
 Where Are We Going?
 (D’où venons-nous ?
 Qui sommes-nous ?
 Où allons-nous ?) sums up Gauguin’s life.
 He used elements found in his other paintings to create the large fresco.
 It was Gauguin’s last project before his attempted suicide.